-- 13.(1) The quorum of the Committee is fifty percent (50%) of the total number of Committee members, including at least one (1) councillor. - (2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member has one (1) vote in all Committee decisions. - (3) In the event of a tie vote in the Committee, the chair of the Committee may cast a second tiebreaking vote. - (4) Subject to subsection (5), the Director of Operations and the Director of Finance and Administration must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings. - (5) The Director of Operations or the Director of Finance and Administration may be excluded from all or any part of a Committee meeting by a recorded vote if - (a) the subject matter relates to a confidential personnel or performance issue respecting the Director of Operations or the Director of Finance and Administration, or

-- (b) it is a meeting with the auditor. - (6) The Committee must meet - (a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and - (b) as soon as practicable after it receives the audited annual financial statements and report from the auditor. - (7) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting. - (8) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings. - (9) After consultation with the Director of Operations, the Committee may retain a consultant to assist in the performance of any of its responsibilities.
+- 13.(1) The quorum of the Committee is fifty percent (50%) of the total number of Committee members, including at least one (1) councillor. - (2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member has one (1) vote in all Committee decisions. - (3) In the event of a tie vote in the Committee, the chair of the Committee may cast a second tiebreaking vote. - (4) Subject to subsection (5), the director of operations & administration and the director of finance must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings. - (5) The director of operations & administration or the director of finance may be excluded from all or any part of a Committee meeting by a recorded vote if - (a) the subject matter relates to a confidential personnel or performance issue respecting the director of operations & administration or the director of finance, or - (b) it is a meeting with the auditor. - (6) The Committee must meet - (a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and - (b) as soon as practicable after it receives the audited annual financial statements and report from the auditor. - (7) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting. - (8) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings. - (9) After consultation with the director of operations & administration, the Committee may retain a consultant to assist in the performance of any of its responsibilities.